gbv/sssom-js/README.md

 npm install jsonld2rdf
 ```

-The [web interface](#web-interface) can be deployed on any web server by copying [directory docs/](https://github.com/gbv/sssom-js/tree/main/docs) of the source code repository.
+The [web interface](#web-interface) can be deployed on any web server by copying static files from directory [docs](https://github.com/gbv/sssom-js/tree/main/docs) of the source code repository.

 ## Usage